Playtime in Milwaukee

 There’s one city in the Midwest that never will get too big for its lederhosen.

 Milwaukee, sometimes called the biggest small town in America, doesn’t brag — though it should.
-It has a swell baseball stadium, an art museum that’s making waves in architecture circles and a rejuvenated riverfront.
+It has a swell baseball stadium, a beloved art museum and a beautiful lakefront.

 Lake Michigan borders downtown, lined with beaches, bike trails and playing fields.
 Craft breweries and restaurants reflect a culture steeped in Gemütlichkeit, the German term for congeniality and good life.